kannikakabilar/Kannika-Notas/ML_Eng/PyTorch/README.md

 ## How is PyTorch different from TensorFlow?
 ```
 PyTorch is more dynamic (define-by-run), used more in research and easier for debugging.
-TensorFlow is more for production, with tools for deployment like TensorFlow Serving and TensorFlow Lite.
+TensorFlow is more for production, easy for deployment w/ tools like TensorFlow Serving and TensorFlow Lite.
 ```

 ## Tensors